 The architect, re-invoked under the methodology’s escalation path, read the blocker report and confirmed the diagnosis.
 Three separate times, in three independent revisions of the design document.
 Each revision came to the same conclusion: the specification is missing a precondition; the implementer should write a blocked.md, not try further algorithmic variants.

 We (the operator) read all of this and realised the missing precondition was the Helly-1D condition.
-Honest sensors all observe the same underlying value, so their reported intervals all contain that value, so any two of them share at least one common point.
+Honest sources all observe the same underlying value, so their reported intervals all contain that value, so any two of them share at least one common point.
 It’s the assumption that makes the algorithm meaningful in the first place, and we’d forgotten to write it down.
 One line of specification:

 pub open spec fn correct_intervals_overlap(intervals: Seq<Interval>) -> bool {